 If you are a victim of crime in South Africa, it is most likely to occur at an automatic teller machine (ATM).
 There are dozens of scams that involve stealing your cash, your card or your personal identification number (PIN), usually all three.
-Thieves are just as likely to operate in Stellenbosch as in downtown Johannesburg and they are almost always well-dressed and wellmannered men.
+Thieves are just as likely to operate in Stellenbosch as in downtown Johannesburg and they are almost always welldressed and well-mannered men.